 If you have been told you have periodontal disease (also known as gum disease or periodontitis), you're not alone.
 An estimated 80 percent of American adults currently have some form of the disease!
 Periodontal diseases range from simple gum inflammation to serious disease that results in major damage to the soft tissue and bone that support the teeth.
 In the worst cases, teeth are lost.

 Gum disease is a threat to your oral health.
 Research is also pointing to health effects of periodontal diseases that go well beyond your mouth.
-So we at Vickie Greenberg Orthodontics
+So we at Vickie Greenberg Orthodontics want to let you know some interesting facts and ways to treat the disease.

 "Perio" means around, and "dontal" refers to teeth.
 Periodontal disease is an infection of the structures around the teeth, including the gums and the bones that hold the teeth.
 The earliest stage of periodontal disease is gingivitis - an infection of the gums.
 In more severe forms of the disease, all of the tissues are involved, including the bone.
 Bacteria that live and reproduce on the teeth and gums cause periodontal disease.